Luna-devv/mellow-web/public/docs/text-to-speech.md

 ### 😷 Priority role
 Pick a role that lets users override other messages that are currently being spoken.
 This lets users start talking right away without the "please wait..." message popping up.
 It's a good idea to give this role to people who are actually disabled.

+### 🤚 Blacklist role
+Specify a role that is restricted from using Text-to-Speech.

 ### 🔉 Announce user
 Wamellow will announce which user is currently talking through it.
 If a user says "hello there," the bot will speak "Luna says: hello there."
 <br />